How Many National Parks Are There?

 The Alamo in 2016

 San Antonio Missions National Historical Park is located in Texas and is home to four Spanish colonial missions that were established in the 18th century.
-One of the highlights of this park is the chance to visit the Mission San Jose, which is known for its beautiful stonework and historic gardens.
+One of the highlights of this park is the chance to visit Mission San Jose.
+It’s known for its beautiful stonework and historic gardens.
 Another highlight is the Alamo, an important symbol of Texas independence and a place to learn about the history of the missions and the role they played for over 300 years in the development of the region.

 The National Park Service (NPS)

-As an agency of the United States federal government, they are responsible for managing and preserving a collection of over 400 national parks, monuments, and other natural and cultural resources.
+As an agency of the United States federal government, they are responsible for managing and preserving a collection of 425 national parks, monuments, and other natural and cultural resources.
+These gems cover more than 85 million acres in all 50 states, the District of Columbia, and US territories.
 Because no two places are alike, they are hard to categorize.
 This is why the terms used to describe these national treasures are sometimes confusing.

 Here, we’ll break down the different types of places managed in the national park system by the NPS and provide a few examples of each.